thareja-mugdha/Jenkins-operator-tile/cover.md

-<h1 align="center">jenkins operator</h1>
+<h1 align="center">Jenkins operator</h1>

 ![Logo](_images/logo.png)
 ### Overview
 The Jenkins Operator is a Kubernetes Native Operator which manages operations for Jenkins on Kubernetes.
-It has been built with Immutability and declarative Configuration as Code in mind.
+It has been built with immutability and declarative configuration as code in mind.
 The Jenkins Operator is easy to install with just a few manifest and allows users to configure and manage Jenkins on Kubernetes.

 Out of the box it provides: